Visan1/portfolio/README.md

 - Updated ongoing marketing promotional content daily to align with current sales from business partners

 **Data Analyst Freelancer at Telus International AI (_July 2023 - July 2024_)**
-- Conducted data analysis, data cleaning, and accuracy validation on diverse data ranging from financial, STEM, geographical and more
+- Conducted data analysis, data cleaning, and data validation on diverse data ranging from financial, STEM, geographical and more
 - Processed final data for use in major search engines (Bing, Google, Yahoo) to enhance user experiences and improve search engine performance
 - Carried out research initiatives and quality assessments to optimize AI and search engine machine learning models, ensuring user satisfaction and improved functionality